Health Sharing for Self-Employed: Compare Your Options

 The Bottom Line

 Self-employed individuals should prioritize Zion HealthShare for the best combination of cost, HSA compatibility, and comprehensive coverage.
 Healthy freelancers who want the absolute lowest monthly cost should consider CrowdHealth at ~$140/month.
 Remember: health sharing is not tax-deductible, but pairing with an HSA can recover $1,000+ in annual tax savings.
-If you need guaranteed coverage with regulatory protections — especially with pre-existing conditions — Presidio Healthcare offers actual insurance starting at $300/month.
+If you need guaranteed coverage with regulatory protections — especially with pre-existing conditions — ACA marketplace insurance is the more reliable choice.

 Frequently Asked Questions